fedeoliv/docker-spark-kafka/README.md

 # Data Engineering: Local environment for Apache Spark and Kafka clusters

-This repository showcases a local environment for data engineers, leveraging the use of Docker containers to bootstrap Apache Spark and Kafka clusters.
+This repository showcases a local environment for data engineers, leveraging the use of Docker containers to bootstrap Apache Spark and Kafka clusters for streaming scenarios.

 The main goal is to provide you with a local environment to accelerate testing the distributed nature of your Spark apps without making any deploy to a production cluster (e.g. Kubernetes or Databricks).

+## About the solution

+The solution was designed to be as minimal as possible to validate the Kakfa integration with a Spark application in a local environment.

+- A producer service (`.kafka` file) sends fake messages in JSON format with random values to a Kafka topic;
+- The Spark application (Python) consumes messages from the Kafka topic and print out the key/value schemas to the console.

 ## Getting Started